Ear Contouring Surgery

 Otoplasty is a common surgical procedure performed to “pin back” or correct protruding ears.
 The surgery can be performed on adults as well as on children over five years of age.
 It is often recommended at an early age to help alleviate teasing at school by other children.
 Many parents are often unaware of or underestimate the severe psychological trauma that can result from such harassment.

 There are many technique for otoplasty.
 The most common (traditional) method involves incisions in the back of the ears to expose the ear cartilage.
-Some cartilage is usually remodeled or removed before the ear is repositioned.
+Some cartilage is usually remodeled or reduced before the ear is repositioned.
 Sutures are then used to maintain this correction.
 The exterior skin is sutured and the ears are bandaged for several days to protect them in their new position.
 Sutures are generally removed within a few days.

 Dr. Chugay’s Modification to the Traditional Otoplasty